Godwin Farm Biodiversity Preserve

 Due to environmental sensitivities there are no dogs permitted on or off-leash in this park.

-See towering trees, beautiful birds, and explore the rich history of the Godwin Biodiversity Preserve.
+See towering trees and beautiful birds as you explore the rich history of the Godwin Biodiversity Preserve.
 To help preserve this unique park, no dogs are permitted.
-Don't want to leave your pooch at home?
-There are off-leash dog parks nearby at Freedom off-leash area or at Tynehead Regional Park for you to enjoy.

-Please note that the parking lot for this park is only open on weekends and stat holidays over the winter, and will switch to be open 7 days a week starting April 1, 2021.
+Please note that the parking lot for this park is only open on weekends and stat holidays during the winter.

 Check out hundreds of trees including some rare varieties and a registered heritage tree that is 175 feet tall.
 If you're interested in seeing animals, the pond in this park is home to a variety of bird life.